 Cloud Security vs. Traditional Network Security

 Network security stacks were designed to protect enterprise networks, not the cloud.
-They can’t provide the comprehensive cybersecurity and cloud data protection today’s cloud-based applications and mobile users need.
-To support business-critical SaaS apps (e.g., Microsoft 365) and handle other bandwidth-hungry services as well as more network traffic without added costs or complexity, you need a multitenant security platform that scales elastically.
+They can’t provide the comprehensive cybersecurity today’s SaaS apps, high-bandwidth services, and mobile users need.
+To do that without added costs or complexity, you need a multitenant security platform that scales elastically.
 You’ll never get that with a traditional network security architecture.

-The best way to secure apps, workloads, cloud data, and users—no matter where they connect—is to move security and access controls to the cloud.
-Cloud-based security is always up to date, able to protect your data and users from the latest ransomware and other sophisticated threats.
+The best way to secure apps, workloads, cloud data, and users—no matter where they are—is to move security and access controls to the cloud.

 Benefits of Cloud Security